pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 This question is dense with technical and mathematic terms.
 In order to understand what is being asked, you'll need to be able to understand a number of key terms including:

-- Recursive function
+- recursive function
-- Integer
+- integer
 - Fibonacci number and sequence

 Without understanding the terms above, you'll certainly find it difficult to develop a solution for this problem.
 This is why your first step in approaching a problem should be to make sure you understand all of the key terms present in the problem prompt.